click2install/xgalaxycoin/README.md

 # xGalaxy Coin

 Shell script to install a `xGalaxy Coin Masternode` on a Linux server running Ubuntu 16.04.
-Supports IPv4, IPv6 and multiple nodes on a single VPS.
+Supports IPv4, IPv6.

 ## Installation